Last Updated on May 2, 2023 by Christina

 It’s no secret that national parks became a refuge during the pandemic as travelers flocked to wide-open spaces in record numbers.
-According to the National Park Service, 312 million people visited national parks in 2022 — a 5% increase from 2021.
+According to the National Park Service, roughly 325.5 million people visited more than 400 sites administered by the NPS, including national parks, in 2023 — a 4-percent increase from 2022.

 Camping in an RV within a national park provides a comfortable base to immerse yourself in a park’s beauty from sunrise to sunset.
 National park campsites also create a fun sense of community between RV campers, who share everything from vehicle advice to travel tips, BBQ recipes and S’mores around the campfire.